You can’t discuss 13 Reasons Why, the book, or the hit show, without nodding to the discourse that surrounds it – this much is a given.

 They were children, even at 17 and 18, who were dealing with things they never should have had to, and this affected their mental health.
 But I don’t believe that this book represents mental illness well, because what it represents is the justified distress and trauma that shitty people doing shitty things can cause to young people who are still finding their way

 And yet, Tony also states that the tapes, the reasons, were “her truth”, and this is the kernel of genius in Ashers character building; Hannah is unapologetic about every dramatic thought, every “why me” moment, and though many are 100% legitimate (the circulation of her picture, Courtney’s betrayal, Bryce’s rapes, yes plural), some are petty, but she explains why they are important to her.
-These reasons are her truth, but they gloss over the vindictive nature of what she has done.
+These reasons are her truth, but they gloss over the vindictive nature of what she has done, or she does.
+Because as far as unreliable narrators go, Hannah Baker is a perfect specimen.

 Mental health, deterioration, and the Scapegoat